-- points A set of sample points onto which we will collocate some other 'data' - data Some other data to be collocated onto the 'points' - constraint A Constraint instance which provides a Constraint.constrain_points() method, and optionally an Constraint.get_iterator() method - kernel A Kernel instance which provides a Kernel.get_value() method
+- constraint A Constraint instance which provides a Constraint. constrain\points() method, and optionally an Constraint.get\iterator() method - kernel A Kernel instance which provides a Kernel.get\value() method

 Returns One or more CommonData (or subclasses of) objects whose coordinates lie on the points defined above.